Linda and Rudy Slucker Religious School COVID-19 Safety Protocols

 The Linda and Rudy Slucker Religious School Staff and Administration promise:

-- Classes will meet in well-ventilated indoor spaces or outdoors, when possible.
+- Classes will meet in well-ventilated indoor spaces.

 - Only students and staff will be allowed in the building while students are present.

 - Proper cleaning in all areas of the TSTI building.

 - Any child, teacher, or staff member (regardless of vaccination status) who is ill in any way or is showing any symptoms that may indicate a COVID-19 infection (fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea) must stay home.

 Any child, teacher or staff member showing any symptoms that may indicate a COVID-19 infection (fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea) may not return until the following criteria have been met:

 Twenty-four hours being symptom-free without fever-reducing medication AND with a negative COVID-19 rapid test.
 A copy of the document stating the results should be emailed to the Religious School Director.
 A home Rapid test should be taken shortly before arrival at school.
 A photo with a timestamp can be sent to the Religious School Director via prior arrangements.